IrishNova/College/README.md

 # College
-All the files created whilst at school
+All the files created while at school